DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-During the course of our research, information about various other infrastructures, trials and projects emerged, including WiFi hotspots in communities with satellite pay phones initiated by the Department of Broadband, Communication and the Digital Economy (now the Department of Communication).
+During the course of our research, information about various other infrastructures, trials and projects emerged, including WiFi hotspots in communities with satellite pay phones initiated by the Department of Broadband, Communications and the Digital Economy (now the Department of Communications and the Arts).
 In the final part of the chapter, we consider international models and discuss why they may or may not eventuate in remote Australia.